Use VoiceOver gestures on Mac

 If you have a trackpad and the Trackpad Commander is enabled, you can use VoiceOver gestures to navigate and interact with items on the screen.

 To enable the Trackpad Commander, hold down the VoiceOver modifier and rotate two fingers clockwise anywhere on the trackpad.
-To disable it, hold down the VoiceOver modifier and rotate two fingers counterclockwise.
+To disable it, hold down the VoiceOver modifier and rotate two fingers anticlockwise.

 VoiceOver includes standard gestures for navigating and interacting with items on the screen.
 You can’t change these gestures.

-You can customize other gestures by assigning VoiceOver commands to them.
+You can customise other gestures by assigning VoiceOver commands to them.

-You can use a rotor to navigate text areas, windows, dialogs, and webpages, and adjust controls such as sliders, steppers, and splitters.
+You can use a rotor to navigate text areas, windows, dialogues and web pages, and adjust controls such as sliders, steppers and splitters.

 If you don’t know your location on the screen, tap three times.
 VoiceOver tells you what’s in the VoiceOver cursor.